Finding Tax Advantages in Opportunity Zones

 They should be.
 One bipartisan public policy organization, the Economic Innovation Group, estimated that there was some $6 trillion in corporate and personal funding available and eligible for such a program.
 If even a fracture of that liquidity actually goes into Qualified Opportunity Funds, it could mean tens of billions of dollars in new tax-friendly investment opportunity.

-Michael Kroll, CPA is a manager, and Larry DiPasquale, CPA, MST is a tax supervisor at Wiss & Company LLP.
-They serve clients in real estate, construction, engineering and other fields.
-You can contact them at MKroll@wiss.com or LDiPasquale@wiss.com, or by calling (973) 994-9400.
+Michael Kroll, CPA is a manager at Wiss & Company LLP.
+He serves clients in real estate, construction, engineering, and other fields.
+You can contact him at MKroll@wiss.com, or by calling (973) 994-9400.